Gifted Girls Only - Cruisin' in a Sea of Trouble

 “Kortos yra geros,” Davin said.

-Davin had merely commented that it was a good table tonight.
+Davin had merely commented that it was a good table.

-The big blonde heads swiveled to me.
+The blonde heads swiveled to me.
 We played another hand.

 The man in the tropical-print shirt inclined his head toward Jonas and asked Theresa if that was the man she'd seen.
 "Ar tai tas vyras, kurį matėte?"